Chart Color Schemes

 Parramatta - North features high concentrations of group households, with a lower-than-average median household size

 Family households comprise 61.4% of all households, including 27.3% couples with children, 26.8% couples without children, and 5.0% single parent families.
-Non-family households account for the remaining 38.6%, with lone person households at 27.4% and group households comprising 11.1%.
+Non-family households account for the remaining 38.6%, with lone person households at 27.4% and group households making up 11.1%.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.6.

 Frequently Asked Questions - Households